httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    [mid-stream trailer fields](https://github.com/httpwg/http-core/issues/313#issuecomment-584389706)
    are interesting, since this specification is a rewrite of [RFC3230] we do not think we should face that.
-As a first thought, nothing in this document precludes future work that would find a use for mid-stream trailers, for example an incremental digest-algorithm.
-A document defining such a digest-algorithm is best positioned to describe how it is used.
+As a first thought, nothing in this document precludes future work that would find a use for mid-stream trailers with specific algorithms.
+   A document defining such a
+   digest-algorithm is best positioned to describe how it is used.